ho-nl/graphcommerce-deployment-workflows/README.md

 ```

 ## TODOs
-- Only tested on a single platform so this is still somewhat beta
 - Investigate if we can convert this into a custom GitHub action
-- Keep old artifacts around and allow rolling back deployments
-- Make switching to new artifact safer / atomic
 - Some hardcoded things may need to be made configurable
 - Replace VERCEL env variables with more self-explanatory and fine-grained variables (requires changes in GraphCommerce)